mushroom-hat/Troubleshoot/Hashcat Build Error/readme.md

 ```
 <br>

-After installing, run hashcat with the -I flag, if the installation is successful, you should an OpenCL Platform with Intel(R) Corporation as the Vendor.
+After installing, run hashcat with the -I flag, if the installation is successful, you should have an OpenCL Platform with Intel(R) Corporation as the Vendor.
 ```console
 mushroomh4t@kali:~$ hashcat -I
 ```